Go Visit Family Friendly Philadelphia!

 Eastern State Penitentiary

 Eastern State is America’s most historic – and one of the most influential – prisons ever built.
 It is both architecturally stunning and insanely haunting to visit.
 The included audio guide (narrated by Steve Buscemi, with additional stories told by former inmates) made the walls come to life.
-Today, Eastern State is not only a family friendly Philadelphia historical site, but also an unexpected space to see an art installation.
+Today, Eastern State is not only a family-friendly Philadelphia historical site, but also an unexpected space to see an art installation.
 While you are there, check out the current exhibits and visual commentaries about today’s international prison system.
 Additionally, check out the prison’s synagogue and Jewish life exhibit.

 The Franklin Institute

-The Franklin Institute is a excellent science center famous for its walk-through heart exhibit.
-It’s a must for any family friendly Philadelphia vacation.
+The Franklin Institute is an excellent science center famous for its walk-through heart exhibit.
+It’s a must for any family-friendly Philadelphia vacation.
 This Institute brings many of Ben Franklin’s experiments to life through interactive exhibits and experiences.
 All are guaranteed to entertain your kids for hours.
 My kids loved learning about electricity (yes, they got a small shock, yes they did it 300 times), the brain, simple machines, space, Foucault’s Pendulum, and more.
 They were also thrilled to find a giant Luckey Climber – the biggest crowd pleaser in my house.

 In addition to the permanent exhibits and planetarium, the Franklin Institute has great limited-time exhibitions (most recently Harry Potter: The Exhibition, and, opening in 2023: Disney’s World Premiere Exhibit Disney100: The Exhibition).